 How to determine your target market

-The first step in defining your target market is to learn more about your existing customers.
-Even if you’ve just launched a business and don’t have many customers yet, these practices will come in handy further down the line.
+The first step in defining your target market is to learn more about your customers.
+Even if you’ve just started an online store and don’t have many customers yet, these practices will come in handy further down the line.

-Start by gathering information about current and past buyers, and try to identify any defining characteristics these customers have in common.
+Start by gathering information about current and past buyers and try to identify characteristics that they have in common.
 This data will help you market your product to people with similar interests.
 If you are still in the early stages of your business and haven’t started selling your product, look at competitor markets and use that information to determine your target market.

 Age: Do your customers share a common decade or generation?
 Are they millennials, older adults, or something in between?